spolifroni-amd/rocPyDecode/docs/install/rocPyDecode-prerequisites.rst

 rocPyDecode prerequisites
 ********************************************************************

-rocPyDecode requires Ubuntu 22.04 or 24.04, and ROCm 6.3 or later running on `accelerators based on the CDNA architecture <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html>`_.
+rocPyDecode requires Ubuntu 22.04 or 24.04 with ROCm running on `accelerators based on the CDNA architecture <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html>`_.

 ROCm needs to be installed using the `AMDGPU installer <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/amdgpu-install.html>`_ with the ``rocm`` usecase: